mknawalaniec/doorman/readme.md

 -----
 Quite a few steps, needs cleanup, most of it can be automated.

 - Using Cloud9 makes setup a breeze.
-If you create an instance, you might need to execute the following commands:
+If you create an instance, you might need to execute the following commands in the terminal window:
   - npm install -g serverless
   - sudo yum install jq
   - pip install --user pipenv
   - sudo pip install --upgrade awscli
   - sls plugin install -n serverless-python-requirements

-- Be sure to have the following env vars in your environment:
-  - SLACK_CHANNEL_ID="slack-channel-id"
-  - SLACK_TRAINING_CHANNEL_ID="slack-channel-id"
-  - SLACK_API_TOKEN=your-slack-token

 - Deploy the lambda functions with Serverles (eg: `sls deploy`), this will create a CF stack with your functions.
 Note the api gateway endpoint, you'll need it later